GAO report reviews studies on student hunger

 Topics

-Federal agencies are not doing enough to help eligible students access federal food assistance benefits, according to a new report by the Government Accountability Office.
+New report says federal agencies should improve public awareness of food assistance programs to help combat hunger among college students.

-A long-awaited report examining the extent of hunger on college campuses recommends increasing students' awareness of federal food assistance benefits so that institutions can better combat the problem.
+A long-awaited report examining the extent of hunger on college campuses recommends increasing students' awareness of federal food assistance benefits so that higher ed institutions can better combat the problem.

-The U.S. Government Accountability Office report, which was released today, examined 31 studies on food insecurity among students and determined that about two million at-risk students who were potentially eligible for food aid through the Supplemental Nutrition Assistance Program, or SNAP, did not report receiving the benefits in 2016.
+The U.S. Government Accountability Office report, which was released Wednesday, examined 31 studies on food insecurity among students.
+It also determined through further analysis that about two million at-risk students who were potentially eligible for food aid through the Supplemental Nutrition Assistance Program, or SNAP, did not report receiving the benefits in 2016.

-The report was the result of a 2017 request by Senate Democrats that the GAO assess college hunger after several surveys found that students were experiencing food insecurity.
+The report was the result of a 2017 request by Senate Democrats that the GAO assess hunger among college students after several surveys found that students were experiencing food insecurity.

-“As the costs of college continue to climb, it’s clear that students are struggling to afford more than just tuition -- many are unable to afford textbooks, housing, transportation, childcare and even food,” Washington senator Patty Murray said in a statement.
+“As the costs of college continue to climb, it’s clear that students are struggling to afford more than just tuition -- many are unable to afford textbooks, housing, transportation, childcare and even food,” U.S. senator Patty Murray, a Washington Democrat, said in a statement.
 “This report confirms that food insecurity is a widespread issue on our nation’s campuses and that there’s a lot of work to do to ensure students are getting enough to eat.
 As we work to reauthorize the Higher Education Act, I look forward to building on the recommendations of this report to make college truly affordable by addressing the total costs of college.”

 Despite broad agreement that the problem is extensive, finding consensus on a clear or accurate estimate of the number of hungry college students has not been easy.
 The report notes that estimates in various studies on food insecurity ranged from 9 percent to more than 50 percent.